aignas/c/README.md

 $ direnv allow
 $ gazelle
 ```

-1. Setup a CI check to test that `gazelle` does not need to be run.
+3. Setup a CI check to test that `gazelle` does not need to be run.

-1. Add `bazel buildifier` and add it to the CI script.
+4. Add `bazel buildifier` and add it to the CI script.
+5. Add shellcheck.
+Note, my setup only works on linux, but adding Mac would not be too difficult.